You are here: Urology Textbook > Testes > Fournier gangrene

 Antibiotic therapy:

-Antibiosis must cover a broad spectrum of gram-negative, gram-positive, aerobic and anaerobic bacteria.
-Due to the severe infection, antibiotics must be prescribed in the highest possible dosage.
-The calculated initial therapy must be adjusted after receiving the antibiogram and resistance testing.
+Antibiosis must cover a broad spectrum of gram-negative, gram-positive, aerobic, and anaerobic bacteria.
+Due to the severe infection, antibiotics are prescribed in the highest possible dosage.
+The calculated initial antibiotic therapy must be adjusted after receiving the antibiogram and resistance testing.
 The following options are useful:

 - Carbapenems (imipenem, meropenem or ertapenem).